 BARBER: I’m absolutely in favor of reforming in order to preserve, as Edmund Burke said.
 Also, it’s worth pointing out that the military forces are often lambasted as being cautious, but they are a bit more serious and modest about what an imposed change can achieve.
 And again, this is not about just the intervention.
 It’s about what comes after.

-Conversation taped at Carnegie Corporation of New York’s headquarters in New York City on September 13, 2018.
+Conversation recorded at Carnegie Corporation of New York’s headquarters in New York City on September 13, 2018.

 Read more stories like this in Carnegie Reporter